ahmadawais/cPanel-EasyEngine-Migrate-CLI/README.md

 While the CLI migrates your site for you, this following things happen.
 - CEM CLI Downloads the backup in a folder you specified (I recommend running CEM CLI from the root i.e. `cd ~`)
 - Then CEM CLI extracts the backup inside a folder called backup
-- After that CEM CLI runs EasyEninge to install your site from the scratch (You need to edit [EasyEninge's configuration](https://easyengine.io/docs/config/) file to make sure EasyEninge should ask you for entering the `Database Name`, `Database Username`, `Database Password`, and `Database Prefix`.
+- After that CEM CLI runs EasyEngine to install your site from the scratch (You need to edit [EasyEngine's configuration](https://easyengine.io/docs/config/) file to make sure EasyEngine should ask you for entering the `Database Name`, `Database Username`, `Database Password`, and `Database Prefix`.
 You should enter all of these values similar to what you have in your `wp-config.php` on your old server. **This is a crucial step.** Otherwise, you won't be able to import your old database)
 - Then CEM CLI installs a new WP site for you with only `--wp` parameter set
-- After that it uses `rsync` to copy/sync your WP Site's files from your backup to the EasyEninge site install location i.e. from `sitefolder/backup/homedir/public_html/` to `/var/www/domain.com/htdocs/`
+- After that it uses `rsync` to copy/sync your WP Site's files from your backup to the EasyEngine site install location i.e. from `sitefolder/backup/homedir/public_html/` to `/var/www/domain.com/htdocs/`
 - Then CEM CLI uses WP CLI to import your old database into the new sites database with `--allow-root` parameter
 - After that you can get an option to search and replace any string in the DB to go through with the migration.
 This is also powered by WPCLI and uses `--allow-root` parameter for now
 - Once all of this is done your site sits in the `/var/www/domain.com/` folder.
 In case you want to use WPCLI to do something else, you can cd to `/var/www/domain.com/htdocs/` path.